soasme/runflow/docs/tasks/hcl2-template.md

 * `source` - (Required, str) The template string.
 * `context` - (Optional, map) The context for rendering the template.
 The context will be merged with global execution context so you are free to use something like `${task.bash_run.TASK_NAME.stdout}` in the source.

+## Attributes Reference

+The following attributes are supported:

+* `content` - The rendered content.